Human workers can listen to Google Assistant recordings

 The company acknowledged earlier this year that its reviewers listen to anonymous recordings in response to a Bloomberg report revealing that Amazon’s Alexa also uses contractors to listen to recordings.
 Amazon confirmed the report.

-Google’s recording feature can be turned off, but doing so means Assistant loses much of its personalized touch.
-People who turn off the recording feature lose the ability to directly call contacts using Assistant and navigate to saved locations using Maps, among other tools.
+Google’s recording feature can be turned off, but doing so means Assistant loses some of its personalized touch.
+People who turn off the recording feature lose the ability for the Assistant to recognize individual voices and learn your voice pattern.

 Assistant recording is actually turned off by default — but the technology prompts users to turn on recording and other tools in order to get personalized features.